Public Health issues decision making guide for public gatherings

-This tool is meant to help in the decision making process.
-Decisions should not be made based on this alone.
-Considering other things such as age and risk level of the population attending, the ability to track attendees if a positive case is found and the availability to participate in different ways such as virtually should be considered as well.
+Decisions should not be made based on this alone, the health department said.
+Considering other aspects such as age and risk level of the population attending, the ability to track attendees if a positive case is found, and the availability to participate in different ways such as virtually should be considered as well.

 “These numbers are the highest we would recommend, continued Sauve, “Some organizations may choose to have much lower numbers or cancel events all together.
 Please keep in mind these numbers may change as we learn more about COVID-19.”